Online booking for our events is recommended

-Discover an inspiring short film capturing an intergenerational LGBTQ+ community project held at Deptford Creekside in May 2025.
+Discover an inspiring short documentary capturing a six-month intergenerational LGBTQ+ community project held at Deptford Creekside in 2025.

-The screening will also include behind-the-scenes and performance footage featuring an array of creative costumes and characters inspired by the river.
+The screening will also include behind-the-scenes and performance footage featuring an array of creative costumes and characters inspired by the river and its tributaries.

-The work explores the theme of Uncanny Waters, using water as a symbol of connection, resistance and transformation.
+The work explores the theme of Uncanny Waters, using water as a symbol of connection, resistance and transformation and celebrates the power of queer imagination to create futures of care beyond the brutality of the present.

 Need to know